stadibo/FlockSimulator/documentation/testing_document.md

 Launching the application from the console with a command line argument "TEST_X" (X = label for test) will launch the benchmarking side of the program.
 The test consists of running the algorithm without the GUI trying various amounts of agents (25 - 3200) for 1000 position updates.
 The time for 1000 updates and the average time for each update is printed for each case.
 Multiple command line argument can be written and these will all be run as benchmarks.

-Add these as individual arguments when launching application:
+Add these as individual arguments (TEST_X) when launching application):

 Test label | Data structure |
 ---------------- | --------- |